Terminology

 • Voter selects exactly one option from the available list

-• Options are defined per question with a label and value
+• Options are defined per question with a label and integer value

 Multi-Choice